LSU vs. Hawaii Predictions & Picks - Women's NCAA Tournament First Round

 LSU vs. Hawaii Women's Basketball Predictions & Picks - NCAA Tournament First Round

-Friday's contest at Pete Maravich Assembly Center has the LSU Lady Tigers (28-2) matching up with the Hawaii Rainbow Wahine (18-14) at 5:30 PM ET (on March 17).
-Our computer prediction projects a lopsided 78-53 victory as our model heavily favors LSU.
+Friday's contest that pits the LSU Lady Tigers (28-2) versus the Hawaii Rainbow Wahine (18-14) at Pete Maravich Assembly Center is expected to be a lopsided matchup based on our computer prediction, which projects a final score of 79-52 in favor of LSU, who is big favorites by our model.
+Game time is at 5:30 PM ET on March 17.

-The Lady Tigers are coming off of a 69-67 loss to Tennessee in their most recent outing on Saturday.
+The Lady Tigers head into this contest following a 69-67 loss to Tennessee on Saturday.

 LSU vs. Hawaii Game Info